ismaelmosquera/ismaelmosquera/readme.md

 #### **About me**

-Ismael Mosquera Rivera has a degree in Computer Science by Pompeu Fabra University; Barcelona - Spain.
+Ismael Mosquera Rivera has a degree in Computer Science by [Pompeu Fabra University](https://www.upf.edu), Barcelona - Spain.
 He was involved in the [CLAM-project](http://www.clam-project.org) C++ Library for Audio and Music.
 Unfortunately, he is affected by a severe eye disease ( Retinitis Pigmenthosa ), which caused him to get totally blind a number of years
 ago.
 Anyway, he finally decided to get back to the computer world, so, he installed a screen reader in his old computer.